NVIDIA/DeepLearningExamples/TensorFlow/Recommendation/WideAndDeep/README.md

 </p>

 ### Applications and dataset

-The basis of our API lies in the observation that in recommendation problems there are hierarchies of features: those which describe the person or object _to which_ we wish to make recommendations (*request* level features), and those which describe those objects which we are considering recommending (*item* level features).
-Additionally, these features often need to undergo some transformation from their raw representation in data stores to a representation digestible by neural networks.
-These transformations, defined by [TensorFlow `tf.feature_column`](https://www.tensorflow.org/api_docs/python/tf/feature_column), include nontrivial operations such as hashing, binning, vocabulary lookups, and embedding (indicator columns can be thought of as embeddings with the identity matrix as the embedding table).

-In most APIs, including those implemented in standard TensorFlow, these transformations need to be computed for request level features repeatedly for _every_ item on which we want to compute a recommendation score.
-Moreover, if the model is being hosted on a dedicated remote inference server, this requires us to send copies of the request level data for every item as well.

-To address this, we built a custom GPU op which computes _all_ these transformations in parallel, and only reads and computes request level features once before fanning them out to the rest of the batch.
-Besides saving on redundant compute and network I/O, this implementation leverages the exceptional parallel computing power of NVIDIA GPUs to provide massive inference time accelerations compared to native CPU based implementations.

 As a reference dataset, we used a subset of [the features engineered](https://github.com/gabrielspmoreira/kaggle_outbrain_click_prediction_google_cloud_ml_engine) by the 19th place finisher in the [Kaggle Outbrain Click Prediction Challenge](https://www.kaggle.com/c/outbrain-click-prediction/).
 This competition challenged competitors to predict the likelihood with which a particular ad on a website's display would be clicked on.
 Competitors were given information about the user, display, document, and ad in order to train their models.
 More information can be found [here](https://www.kaggle.com/c/outbrain-click-prediction/data).